-Ryan Murphy Says He Reached Out to “20 of the Victims’ Family and Friends” For ‘Dahmer’ Series: “Not a Single Person Responded to Us”
+Ryan Murphy Says He Reached Out to “20 of the Victims’ Family and Friends” for ‘Dahmer’ Series: “Not a Single Person Responded to Us”

 Peters chimed in about his process of encompassing Dahmer, saying he read all the books and articles about the killer as well as psychological reports, confessions and timelines “in an attempt to try to understand why he did what he did, and the struggle that he had with it.”

-Peters was so deeply ingrained in the process that Nash said she didn’t even really get to know the actor on set.
+Peters was so deeply immersed in the process that Nash said she didn’t even really get to know the actor on set.

 The show reached the number one spot on Netflix in its first week of release, and Murphy said that sometime in the next few days, it will pass 1 billion hours streamed.